For information on how to apply, please click here.

 - Please write on only one of the opportunities on offer.
 Applicants who progress through to the interview stage of the selection process will be considered for all scholarship opportunities.

-Applications are now open for 2018 End-of-Year Internships!
+Applications are now open for 2019 Mid-Year Internships!

 Our multi-step application process involves getting to know you through research reports, events, interviews, interactive seminars and group discussions.
 Attendance and participation at our events and seminars is an essential component of the selection procedure.
 The process can take several months, beginning with your application – so the sooner you apply the better!